7248510/Notes/VisualStudioCode.md

 <br>The process of changing your settings json file has changed.
 Refer to the following Stackoverflow post regarding your settings file.
 [Visual Studio Code settings](https://stackoverflow.com/questions/34977789/cannot-change-visual-studio-code-settings).
 ## Remove Git colors
 ~~Navigate to VSC'S settings and uncheck "Git > Decorations:"~~ Disable Git integration(I use bash/CLI).
-Git still shows change when you are working in a Git repository(VSC) I thought decorations would fix the issue. :(<br>
+Git still shows change when you are working in a Git repository(VSC) I thought disabling decorations would fix the issue. :(<br>
 To disable Git navigate to VSC'S settings and search "Git: Enabled", uncheck the checkmark.
 That removes Git's integration with VSC.
 ## Disabling Java syntax/highlighting
 Remove the Java extension